last edited/extended: 22 October 2024

 The day of the operation.

 I was taken to the operation theatre still conscious.
-They wanted me awake to position me carefully because my shoulder injury made certain positions impossible.
+They wanted me awake to position me carefully because of my shoulder injury.

-Once position they began to sedate me and there was this moment when I lost control and I began to weep bitterly.
-I couldn’t even touch my breasts one last time.
+Once in position, they began to sedate me, and there was this moment when I lost control and I began to weep bitterly.
+I wished I could touch my breast one last time, but I couldn’t move my arms any more.
 And then I was gone.

 When I woke up, I spoke English and I felt great, like something that had disturbed the body, was gone.
-Not the breast, the cancer.
+Not the breasts, the cancer.

-But I also experienced an unexpected deep happiness that I was now breastless, and while I guess that some processing, especially with respect to cancer, is still needed for, my happiness hasn’t wavered – quite the contrary.
+But I also experienced an unexpected deep happiness about being breastless, and while I guess that some processing, especially with respect to cancer, is still needed, my happiness hasn’t wavered – quite the contrary.

 My breasts memory stones.